shakeel-faiz/FF/04Apr-15/mak-mp4.md

 - [Final Tips][5]

 ## Why MP4?
 Before we dive into the how, let's quickly discuss the why.
 MP4 is one of the most widely supported video formats, making it the go-to choice for sharing videos online, on mobile devices, and across different platforms.
-It offers a great balance between quality and file size, thanks to the H.264 video codec and AAC audio codec.
+It offers a great balance between quality and file size, thanks to the [H.264 video codec][8] and [AAC audio codec][7].

 ## Method 1: Using a Video Editor